apache/lucy-clownfish/runtime/core/Clownfish/Docs/ClassIntro.md

 ## Calling methods

-Calling methods is straight-forward.
+Calling methods is straightforward.
 The invocant is always passed as first argument.

     // Notice the use of nickname "Str" in the method prefix.